Positive Parenting Tips for Ages 9–11 (Based on Positive Discipline)

 2. From Commands to Collaboration

-Your 9–11-year-old is ready to play a bigger role in decision-making.
+Your 9–to 11-year-old is ready to play a bigger role in decision-making.
 Instead of setting rules alone, ask her to weigh in on the expectations.

 • Ask, “What’s a fair bedtime that helps you feel rested for school?”